mtumilowicz/springdata-qbe/README.md

     customerRepository.findOne(customerExample)
     ```

-1. matching with null fields (remember to exclude `id` field - if it stays null the result
+1. matching with null fields (remember to exclude `id` field - if it stays the result
 will be empty)
     ```
     ExampleMatcher matcher = matching()